Bob Casey (baseball announcer): Career

 Casey got his start in announcing when Sid Hartman, a childhood friend, invited him to fill in for Halsey Hall for a Minneapolis Lakers game in 1947.
-In 1951, Casey also began to serve as the announcer of the AAA minor league Minneapolis Millers a position he held for 10 years.
-He also worked for Minnesota Vikings during his career.
+In 1951, Casey also began to serve as the announcer of the AAA minor league Minneapolis Millers, a position he held for 10 years.
+Moreover, Casey's career included announcement engagements for Minnesota Vikings.

-In 1961, the Washington Senators moved to Minnesota and became the Minnesota Twins.
-Casey began as the in-stadium public address announcer for the Minnesota Twins at their first game at the Metropolitan Stadium.
+In 1961, Casey began his work as the in-stadium public address announcer at the Metropolitan Stadium for the Minnesota Twins at their inaugural game.
 Casey's voice became an iconic part of the Minnesota baseball experience, known for his style and signature player introductions.
-Only missing a handful of Twins games during his tenure with the team, Casey was well known for having a raspy voice and distinctive style of delivery.
-Casey was described as a "quirky curmudgeon", and affectionately was called "angry" by Jon Miller.
+Only missing "a handful of Twins games" during his tenure with the team, Casey was well known for having a raspy voice and distinctive style of delivery.
+Casey was described as a "quirky curmudgeon", and was affectionately called "angry" by Jon Miller.

-In contrast with other public address announcers, Casey would make his commentary humorous; once, when ex-Twin Chuck Knoblauch was visiting and fans were throwing items at him, Casey yelled "please stop throwing things, this is an important game!" and exclaimed "what's the matter with you?"
+In contrast with other public address announcers, Casey would make his commentary humorous; once, when ex-Twin Chuck Knoblauch was visiting and fans were throwing items at him, Casey yelled "please stop throwing things, this is an important game!
+What's the matter with you?"
 He would introduce star Kirby Puckett as "Kir-BEEEEEEEEEE PUCK-it!", remind fans there was "noooooooooooooo smoking" at the Metrodome, and that "if you must smoke, go back to [whatever city the opposing team was from]", and not to "throw anything, or anybody, onto the field".

-Casey was also known for his occasional butchering of player names and calls on the field, both accidentally and on purpose, calling Dustan Mohr as Dustin Hoffman, Omar Vizquel as Ozzie Virgil, and Adam Kennedy as "Pat".
+Casey was also known for his occasional butchering of player names and calls on the field, both accidentally and on purpose, naming Dustan Mohr as Dustin Hoffman, Omar Vizquel as Ozzie Virgil, and Adam Kennedy as "Pat".
 Having been advised of a stadium bomb threat on August 25, 1970, instructed to keep fans calm, he announced at 9:15 p.m.
-"The Twins have been advised by Bloomington police that there will be an explosion here at the Metrodome at 9:30, please leave the stadium in an orderly fashion."
-While announcing a Minnesota Vikings game, he called a 15-yard penalty against the New York Giants as being for having an "illegitimate" player on the field.
+"The Twins have been advised by Bloomington police that there will be an explosion here at the Met at 9:30.
+Please leave the stadium in an orderly fashion."
+While announcing a Minnesota Vikings game, he called a 15-yard penalty against the New York Giants for having an "illegitimate" player on the field.

-By 1998 he had only missed three games as an announcer, when his sons graduated from college.
+By 1998, Casey had only missed three games as an announcer, when his sons graduated from college.
 He was inducted as the 12th member of the Minnesota Twins Hall of Fame in 2003; by then, he had announced nearly 3,500 games.
+Twins president Dave St. Peter said Casey's voice was "synonymous with the Minnesota Twins".